pkra/peterkrautzberger.org/_posts/2012/2012-08-11-self-publishing-the-academic-community-and-latex-fanboyism-a-comment-at-devlins-angle.md

 > Thanks to [this discussion on g+](https://plus.google.com/u/0/102694188490946876191/posts/R7Kv6ZXdQsZ), here's I just had to add another comment

 One small addendum.
-Here's such an experiment going all the way to XML: Rob Bezeer's Linear Algebra book http://linear.ups.edu/index.html which (due to it's flexibility) is part of IDPF's official ebpub3 sample repository https://code.google.com/p/epub-samples/
+Here's such an experiment going all the way to XML: [Rob Beezer's Linear Algebra book](http://linear.ups.edu/index.html) which (due to it's flexibility) is part of IDPF's official [epub3 sample repository](https://code.google.com/p/epub-samples/)